 We are saddened by the death of Dr. Henry Landsberger.
 Dr. Landsberger was a member of our speakers bureau and spoke to students and the community about his experiences as a child on the Kindertransport.
 Dr. Landsberger passed away on February 1, 2017.
 May his memory be for a blessing.
 Dr. Landsberger wrote this Letter to the Editor of the News and Observer.
 It was published on November 22, 2014.
+A memorial service to honor the life of Dr. Landsberger is planned for June 8, 2018 at 10:30 am at Carolina Meadows.

 "While I watched, my father was one of those picked up early in the morning of Nov.
 11, 1938, by two brutal Gestapo characters and taken to the infamous concentration camp Buchenwald.